As you decide on what to do in the coming year, which efforts are worth your while?

 - Use marketing automation software to track and communicate with your visitors

 There’s not a parent in the country who doesn’t plan their spare weekend time around Facebook events they’ve marked as “Interested” in.
-If you want families to fill your centers on the weekends, millennials to enjoy your weeknight specials, or your even your regulars to show up for your special events, you need a healthy Facebook event feed.
+If you want families to fill your centers on the weekends, millennials to enjoy your weeknight specials, or even your regulars to show up for your special events, you need a healthy Facebook event feed.